 As months turn warmer, the risk of skin problems and other deadly infections increases.
 The number of environmental parasites is also on the rise.

-Ensure your pet safety by protecting it from these parasites.
+Ensure your pet’s safety by protecting it from these parasites.
 Sure, the preventative products may appear costly.
-However, its nothing compared to the veterinary bills resulting from long and dangerous treatment options on a preventable condition emanating from flea, ticks, heartworm, and other parasites.
+However, it is nothing compared to the veterinary bills resulting from long and dangerous treatment options on a preventable condition emanating from flea, ticks, heartworm, and other parasites.

 7-Set Up a Watering Station